How to Get a Bigger Butt (4 Types of Glute Exercises)

 Pay attention to the setup of the machine.

 The pad (your quads are pressed into) should be at the right height: just below your pubic bone.
-This lets you move through the full range of the 45-degree hip extension while keeping a neutral spine.
+This lets you move through the full range of the back extension while keeping a neutral spine.

 I recommend using barbells (instead of weight plates) because it’s just much easier to load and so much safer for your fingers.